databricks/terraform-provider-databricks/docs/resources/group_instance_profile.md

 # databricks_group_instance_profile Resource

--> **Note** This resource has evolving API, which may change in future versions of provider.
+-> **Note** This resource has an evolving API, which may change in future versions of the provider.

 This resource allows you to attach instance profiles to groups created by the [group](group.md) resource.